Back to menu | Plan

 The doors leading to stationes 6 and 14 seem to be in the exact centre of the west wall of respectively rooms c-d and e-i.
 This implies that rooms a-b, to the south of these two clusters, had a special function.
 According to Scrinari and Ricciardi room a (B on her plan) became a "caupona" (bar) at the end of the second century.
 Scrinari and Ricciardi maintain that the steps of the fountain, the channel running along the east wall, and the blocking of the door in the west wall belong to a later phase, perhaps as late as the fifth or sixth century, when the caupona was used as a tiny workshop, perhaps of a potter.
 For this there is no clear evidence however.
 The fact that rooms a and b did not have a door in the latest phase remains unadressed.
 It suggests that the rooms were completely given up.

 Apparently food and drinks were prepared in the southern part and served in a heated room.
-We can imagine that the shippers spoke here with important guests.
+We can imagine that the skippers spoke here with important guests.
 The stationes connected with the two clusters, 6 and the north part of 14, may have been no more than corridors.
 The stationes could not be closed and locked, so the clusters may have been used for storing objects that were needed when in business, such as oil lamps and writing material.
 They may also have been used as meeting rooms.

 It might be worthwhile to investigate whether the mosaic in room 3, with four craters around a plus-sign, might be Christian (the four rivers of Paradise?), linked to a Christian reference in statio 2.